bottlesdevs/programs/GUIDELINES.md

 - **Grade** Broken|Bronze|Silver|Gold|Platinum this is NOT the grade declared in ProtonDB or WineHQ.
 Read the Grades section.

 ### Dependencies
-This is a list of dependencies needed by the software and that should be installed by the installer.
+This is a list of dependencies required by the software and that should be installed by the installer.

 ```yaml
 Dependencies: